• Skip to primary navigation

 You need to pay at least a modicum of attention to this, reviewing your business listings occasionally.

-There are citation management products like Yext PowerListings that can solve a number of these problems, including blocking your listings so that you’re the only one who can change them.
+There are citation management products like Yext PowerListings that can solve a number of these problems, including locking your listings so that you’re the only one who can change them.
 These products typically come with a monthly fee but are often worth it by saving you manually managing all of your listings on an ongoing basis.

 Business listing management products don’t typically cover niche directories, though.
 There are a number of different directories for attorneys, for example, or for people in the building trades, and typically you need to manage those manually.